System Design Space

 Vertical scaling

-Increasing the resources of one machine (CPU, RAM, Disk).
+Increasing the resources of one machine: CPU, RAM, disk, and network capacity.

 Horizontal scaling

-• Partitioning — separating data by key (user_id, region, time)
+• Partitioning — splitting data by key such as user_id, region, or time

-• Sharding — distribution of data across several independent databases
+• Sharding — distributing data across several independent databases

-• Consistent hashing — minimizing redistribution when adding nodes
+• Consistent hashing — reducing redistribution when new nodes are added

-• Replication — copies of data for reading and fault tolerance
+• Replication — keeping copies for reads and fault tolerance

-• CQRS — separation of read and write models
+• CQRS — separating read and write models when the asymmetry is justified

 Observability